SirPlease/Apex/README.md

   * Holdout Bonus is not used.

 * You can only find one more set of pills outside of the saferoom.
+* Finite Hordes are disabled, returning the infinite horde events.

 * Special Infected
   * Quad Caps are enabled.